-On Wednesday, April 5th, SB 392, by Senator Dorothy Hukill (R-Port Orange), was heard by the Senate Appropriations Committee and passed by a vote of 17 yeas to 0 nays.
-AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this bill.
+On Wednesday, April 26th, SB 392, by Senator Dorothy Hukill (R-Port Orange), was read for a third time on the Senate floor and passed unanimously by a vote of 36 yeas to 0 nays.

 Currently, based on 56 Next Generation Sunshine State Standards in financial literacy, high school students receive financial literacy instruction as part of the one-half Economics course credit required for graduation.
 The bill requires students entering grade 9 in the 2017-2018 school year and thereafter to complete a one-half course credit in personal financial literacy and revises the Next Generation Sunshine State Standards to include additional specified financial literacy topics.

-SB 392 will go on to be heard on the floor of the Senate.
+SB 392 will go on to the House floor for consideration.

 AIF SUPPORTS legislation that gives students tools to learn about relevant, and real life subjects that will prepare them for the workforce in the future.

 HB 859-Relating to Postsecondary Distance Education